Parents

 Every parent wants the best for their child.
 For babies and young children with hip dysplasia, also known as developmental dysplasia of the hip (DDH), early detection and treatment are crucial to prevent problems later on.Â

-Join our registry and help us:
+By taking part in our registry you will help us:

 👉 better understand what causes hip dysplasia and what increases the riskÂ